Iran–Kuwait relations: 20th century

 Historically, Kuwait had close political, economic, and cultural ties to Iran.
-In 1961, Kuwait became an independent country gaining its sovereignty.
-In the 1980s, Kuwait sided with Iraq during the Iran-Iraq War.
-As for the result, Iranian–Kuwaiti relations were damaged and Iran had placed Kuwaiti ships, including tankers, under attack.
+In 1961, Kuwait became an independent country.
+In the 1980s, Kuwait sided with Iraq during the Iran–Iraq War.
+As a result, Iranian–Kuwaiti relations were damaged and Iran had placed Kuwaiti ships, including tankers, under attack.
 Kuwait's relations with Iran later improved when Iran denounced Iraq for invading Kuwait in the Gulf War at 1991.

 Recent history

 Iran's foreign policy shifted with the election of more hardline Ahmadinejad in 2005, negatively influenced its relationship with the international community.
 Things improved when Hassan Rouhani came to power in 2013.
-In 2014, Kuwait Foreign Undersecretary Khaled Al-Jarallah said its keen on developing "excellent and historical" relationship with Iran.
+In 2014, Kuwait Foreign Undersecretary Khaled Al-Jarallah said it is keen on developing "excellent and historical" relationship with Iran.

-Kuwait is concerned about Iranian regional ambitions, finding Iranian influence in Iraq, Syria and Lebanon not welcomed.
+According to the US government, Kuwait is concerned about Iranian regional ambitions in Iraq, Syria, and Lebanon.
 However, Kuwait continues to maintain friendly relations with Iran.
 In 2018, after U.S. President Donald Trump announced the United States withdrawal from the Iran nuclear deal Kuwait opted to maintain formal ties with Iran while Saudi Arabia, Bahrain, and the United Arab Emirates voiced strong support for the withdrawal.
 Previously Kuwait declined to follow Saudi Arabia's lead in severing diplomatic relations following the 2016 attack on the Saudi diplomatic missions in Iran.

 In 2018, Kuwait's announced plans for economic development, such as the "Silk City project", includes developing mutually beneficial economic ties with Iran (similar to Iran's current economic ties with Dubai of the United Arab Emirates).

 During the outbreak of the COVID-19 pandemic in 2020, Kuwait provided US$10 million in humanitarian aid to Iran.

-On March 26, 2022, Iran said that an agreement signed this week by Saudi Arabia and Kuwait to develop the Durra gas field was "illegal" since Tehran has a stake in the field and must be included in any move to operate and develop it.
+On March 26, 2022, Iran said that an agreement signed by Saudi Arabia and Kuwait to develop the Durra gas field was "illegal" since Tehran has a stake in the field and must be included in any move to operate and develop it.

 On April 13, 2022, Saudi Arabia and Kuwait invited Iran to conduct talks on Wednesday to define the eastern border of a combined, energy-rich offshore area, according to the Saudi state news agency SPA.

-Historical migrations
+On July 27, 2023, Kuwait's Oil minister Saad Al Barrak announced plans to begin drilling for gas without first signing an agreement with Iran.

+On August 3, 2023, In an escalating feud with Iran, Kuwait along with Saudi Arabia announced that they have “exclusive ownership” of the natural resources in the disputed Durra offshore gas field.
+Iranian Oil Minister Javad Owji stressed that Tehran will pursue its rights over the Durra-Arash gas field if there is “no willingness” from the other side to “reach an understanding.”
+The same day Kuwaiti Foreign Minister Salem Abdullah al-Jaber Al-Sabah received an official invite to Iran during a meeting with Mohammad Totonchi, the Gulf state’s newly appointed Iranian ambassador.
+It is expected that the upcoming visit will center around de-escalating tensions over the gas field.